 Interested in learning more?

-The Master of Arts in Art Therapy Program Guide is a downloadable PDF that provides a comprehensive overview of the program with detailed information on preparing for graduate study in Art Therapy.
+The Master of Arts in Art Therapy and Counseling Program Guide is a downloadable PDF that provides a comprehensive overview of the program with detailed information on preparing for graduate study in Art Therapy.